 Major employers in this sector

 The majority of trained Vehicle Mechanics are self-employed or employed for small businesses.
 There are also opportunities for Mechanics to work for large companies, such as the RAC.
 Employment openings for Mechanics usually require candidates to work full-time.
 However, it is possible to acquire part-time jobs with private firms.
 Skilled Mechanics are currently in high demand across the UK.

-Newly-trained vehicle mechanics receive a starting salary of around £7,000 a year, whereas experienced and technically skilled mechanics earn around £23,000 a year.
-Many experienced car mechanics choose to work either for large companies or establish their own businesses.
+Newly-trained Vehicle Mechanics might expect to receive a starting salary of around £14,000 a year, whereas experienced and technically skilled Mechanics earn around £23,000 a year.
+Many experienced Car Mechanics choose to work either for large companies or establish their own businesses.